luca-scr/COVINDEX/README.md

 # COVINDEX

-COVINDEX based on a GAM beta regression model
+A COVID-19 index based on a GAM beta regression model

 R code to reproduce the analysis of the paper: